More than 40% of freshmen

 tributes to family, friends and mentors through named, endowed scholarships

 Thousand of student success stories unfold every year at UNCW.
 By establishing a scholarship, you help students soar to greatness.
-The university has identified merit scholarships as one of its most profound fundraising priorities.
-By supporting merit scholarships at UNCW, you position the university to flourish and sustain a growing legacy of excellence.
+The university has identified merit scholarships and graduate fellowships as one of its most profound fundraising priorities, to attract the best and brightest students.

 "These scholarships are a much-appreciated and a welcome contribution to paying for my education and living expenses.
 I can't tell you how grateful we are for that."